eusdot/eusdot.github.io/_posts/2022-04-16-My-career-trajectory.md

 For the time being, no!
 Working on topics around digital transformation feels like a perfect match for multiple reasons:
 * It offers a broad spectrum of activities with an ongoing steep learning curve.
 * It requires technological understanding paired with good understanding on how organizations operate and can be transformed.
-* And I strongly believe that the digital transformation has the potential to make everyday‘s life easier, people happier and the environment healthier.
+* And I strongly believe that the digital transformation has the potential to make life easier, people happier and the environment healthier.